The Black Hole (1979) – scientific discovery layered with a religious and moral subtext

 READ MORE: JAWS

-Slated by critics of the time as Disney’s Star Wars cash-in, The Black Hole actually takes its inspiration from TV shows like Battlestar Galactica and Lost in Space.
-But it’s the disaster movie roots of its screenplay and a number of religious overtones that make it truly fascinating.
-Here, Nelson’s movie echoes the claustrophobia of The Poseidon Adventure and the race against time of Airport.
-Nelson’s characters are immediately designated as survivors and dispensable victims within a narrative that follows the beat of the classic disaster movie.
-However, this is a film that also carries a dark undertone.
-The Black Hole’s commentary on scientific discovery is layered with a religious and moral subtext.
-Nelson’s swirling black hole represents heaven and hell; the fate of those entering it is mists predetermined by the life choices they have made.
-Here, the film’s final scenes subvert the fun of the adventure as the space opera becomes a moral message on the danger of humans playing god.
+Slated by critics of the time as Disney’s Star Wars cash-in, in reality, The Black Hole takes its inspiration from TV shows like Battlestar Galactica and Lost in Space; however, it’s the disaster movie roots of its screenplay and several religious overtones that make it truly fascinating.
+Nelson’s movie captures the claustrophobia of The Poseidon Adventure and the race against time of Airport as survivors, villains, instigators and reluctant heroes take centre stage in a film that spirals towards disaster from the first scene.

 Director: Gary Nelson